 Hip Dysplasia is the abnormal formation of the hip joint due to which the hip partially dislocates from its position.
-Actually, the hip joint functions as a socket and ball and when they do not fit properly, they rub and grind that results in loss of function of the hip joint gradually.
+Actually, the hip joint functions as a socket and ball, and when they do not fit properly, they rub and grind resulting in the loss of function of the hip joint gradually.
 Although the large-sized breeds are more likely to develop Hip Dysplasia, the small-sized breeds may also get it.
 This genetic issue can be inherited by puppies if their parents already have it.

 Image author: Kalumet Wikimedia Commons

-In Tracheal Collapse, the trachea that is responsible for the transportation of air to lungs and vice versa, starting to collapse that results in honking cough.
-Most of the toy breeds are prone to Tracheal Collapse while the Yorkshire Terriers are more likely to get it.
+In Tracheal Collapse, the trachea which is responsible for the transportation of air to the lungs and vice versa starts to collapse which results in a honking cough.
+Most of the toy breeds are prone to Tracheal Collapse while the Yorkshire Terriersare more likely to get it.

 Mitral Valve Disease:

 It is a common heart disease in dogs in which the mitral valve starts to leak over time.
 Usually, 1 in 10 dogs can develop this heart condition.
 Also, over 80% of heart diseases are due to Mitral Valve efficiency.
 The Cavaliers are prone to it and Cavoodles are more likely to inherit it if their parents already have it.

 It is a skin disease in which the sebaceous glands are damaged.
 Sebaceous glands are responsible for producing sebum that lubricates the skin and a decrease in the flow of sebum results in progressive hair loss, scaling, and follicular plugging.
 A Cavoodle puppy may inherit this skin disease from Poodle and unfortunately, there is no cure for this disease, instead, lifelong treatment is needed to manage and slow down the condition’s severity.

 How to avoid getting a vulnerable puppy?